-However, if a student receives a grade below 70 at the end of a grading period in an Advanced Placement (AP) or International Baccalaureate (IB) course, or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or languages other than English, the student remains eligible for participation in all extracurricular activities.
+However, if a student receives a grade below 60 at the end of a grading period in an Advanced Placement (AP) or International Baccalaureate (IB) course, or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or languages other than English, the student remains eligible for participation in all extracurricular activities.
+If a student drops or withdraws from any of the courses mentioned above before the end of the grade reporting period with a failing grade will result in losing eligibility up to until seven calendar days after the end of the three school week evaluation period.